 The design prioritizes workers’ physical and mental wellbeing.

 A new 8,000-square-foot fitness center includes specialized studios for cycling and barre, a turf zone, and spa-like locker rooms.
+The center is elevated with sleek, linear light fixtures arranged in a bold zigzag formation, introducing movement and energy into space.

 The interior design embraces biophilia, maintaining existing green walls and adding new plantings to create a calming atmosphere.